 Recent projects include supporting Luton Borough Council and MK Gallery to secure strategic funds from ACE, writing Trust & Foundation, NPO bids and business plans for Invisible Dust, Bedford Creative Arts, Wysing Arts Centre and a capital funding bid for Leeds City Art Gallery.
 She is currently undertaking a contract for MK Gallery, securing funding for and producing a major city-wide series of artist commissions (City Club), plus delivering a training and development programme for the National Trust's Trust New Art initiative in East Anglia.

 Pamela’s published work includes a toolkit on Audience Development Planning, Donor Research into the behaviour of individuals who give to culture and heritage and research on the development of Family Audiences.
-She has authored and edited many sectoral resources from 'how to' toolkits for www.culturehive.co.uk and the The Audience Agency to case studies, research reports and articles for ACE and other industry publications.
+She has authored and edited numerous sectoral resources from 'how to' toolkits for www.culturehive.co.uk and the The Audience Agency to case studies, research reports and articles for ACE and other industry publications.